 - people who have had gastric bypass surgery

-- people who have a disease that affects the intestines, such as Crohn’s disease.
-(This condition makes it difficult for your body to absorb nutrients.)
+- people who have a disease that affects the intestines and makes it difficult for the body to absorb nutrients, such as Crohn’s disease

-Your doctor may also want you to do a 25-hydroxy vitamin D test if they’ve already diagnosed you with a vitamin D deficiency and they want to check if treatment is working.
+Your doctor may also want you to do a 25-hydroxy vitamin D test if they’ve already diagnosed you with a vitamin D deficiency and want to see if treatment is working.

 Your doctor will tell you not to eat anything for four to eight hours before the test.

 The 25-hydroxy vitamin D test requires a common blood test.
 Your doctor or a lab technician will draw blood from a vein in your arm using a needle.
 A quick finger prick will more than likely provide enough for a blood sample in children and infants.

-No specific number range indicates vitamin D deficiency.
-Results depend on your age, gender, and the testing methods used.
+Results will depend on your age, sex, and the testing methods used.
 Results can also slightly vary from lab to lab.